• Skip to main content

 • Include database connection file database.js

-• Create a method readData with a parameter like callback and write SQL query to fetch data from the crud table.
+• Create a method readData with a parameter like callback and write SQL queries to fetch data from the crud table.

 • callback – It will return the fetched value within itself.